Chystiakove: Neighborhoods

-Chystiakove's center includes Pionerska, Nikolaeva, Engels, Syzrantsev and 50 Years of the USSR Streets, Gagarin Avenue and Boulevard Illich.
+Chystiakove's center includes Pionerska, Nikolaeva, Engels, Syzrantsev and 50 Years of the USSR Streets, Gagarin Avenue and Illich Boulevard.
 Neighborhoods are numbered one through four (Engels Street), 30th Anniversary of Victory, G and Red Star (Chervona Zirka).

-Central Village (Cелище центральне in southeastern Chystiakove was one of the first settlements in Chystiakove, which became a city in 1932.
+Central Village (Cелище центральне) in southeastern Chystiakove was one of the first settlements in Chystiakove.
 It has an acting school and two kindergartens.
 Shanghai, a small residential area also in southeastern Chystiakove, was built in 1946 by Hungarian prisoners of war and consists of seven-story apartment buildings.
 In addition to Chystiakove, its city council governs two towns: Pelahiyivka and Rozsypne.